Already have lawsuit funding with another company?

 A buyout may help when your current agreement is causing more stress than relief.

+- You want to protect more of your future settlement.
 That is the real point.
-Not just more cash today.
-A better structure tomorrow.
+Not just more cash today, but a better structure tomorrow

 Questions to ask before you agree to a buyout